Reviews You Can Rely On

 Fill Weight 34.9 oz

-As one would expect given the price, this bag comes with some tradeoffs.
-Synthetic insulation isn't as light and packable as down for a comparable temperature rating, and that's the case here.
-While it's not the heaviest synthetic bag we tested, the Trailmade is heavier than all the down bags in our test.
-And even with a compression sack (not included), it's still bulky.
-We got it down to nine liters of pack volume during testing.
-Though you'll rarely be in below-freezing temperatures when summer backpacking, our testers who run cold were a bit chilly when taking this bag down to 20 degrees.
-If you're looking to stay warm, the NEMO Disco 15 is worth considering.
-Nevertheless, we think the Trailmade 20 is an excellent value worthy of your consideration.
+A few tradeoffs come with the REI Co-op Trailmade 20's low price.
+In general, synthetic insulation just isn't as light and packable as down is for a comparable temperature rating.
+This proves to be the case here.
+Though not the heaviest synthetic bag we tested, the Trailmade is heavier than all the down bags in our review, and even with a compression sack (not included), it's still bulky.
+We got it down to nine liters of pack volume during testing, which was far less compact than most other down or synthetic options in the lineup.
+Though you'll rarely be in below-freezing temperatures when summer backpacking, our testers who run cold found they became a bit chilly when using this bag down to 20 degrees.
+If you want to stay warm, the Mountain Hardwear Bishop Pass 15 or NEMO Disco Endless Promise 15 are well-priced down options worth considering.
+Nevertheless, we think the Trailmade 20 is an excellent synthetic value worthy of consideration.
+An even lower-priced, though also lower-performing, synthetic bag is the TETON Sports Trailhead.

 Read more: REI Co-op Trailmade 20 review